zoeannp/jztc_group_project/jztc_group_project-new/Iteration 2/README.md

 # Progress Report - Iteration 2
-### This progress report serves as a comprehensive overview of our group's activities and reflections during Iteration 2 for Team JZTC..
+### This progress report serves as a comprehensive overview of our group's activities and reflections during Iteration 2 for Team JZTC.

 ## Group Members
 - Joenella Hiko